widged/SOT-skills-report/demos/student_chart/README.md

 The code needs to be transpiled to run into a traditional browser.
 The easiest way to manage this is with babel and webpack.

-If `babel` and `webpack` are not already installed globally on your machine.
+If `babel` and `webpack` are not already installed globally on your machine, follow [these instructions](http://www.2ality.com/2015/04/webpack-es6.html)

-    cd path/to/SOT-skills-report/
-    npm install --dev

 Then, open a command line utility: